AgentMC/Sao20/Translate/En/Part6.md

 "What's wrong, Tsukigake?"

 When she said it, the dragon following behind responded with a quiet "Kururu......".
-It looked like he is quite reluctant to proceed, but he wouldn’t stop.
+It looked like she is quite reluctant to proceed, but she wouldn’t stop.

 A dragon is tied with a strong bond to a knight and sometimes tries to defend the owner by sacrificing it’s life.
 In fact, Ronye saw, just before the end of the Foreign World War, in order to protect the knight Renri from countless spears thrown by real world red knights, his beloved dragon Kazenui received those spears by itself.